Argamant/data_mining/readme.md

-#Data Mining
+# Data Mining
-- a repo for various implementations of data mining algorithms I have made.
+*a repo for various implementations I have written of data mining algorithms.*